Luxury goods giant LVMH cancels $14.5B deal for Tiffany

 The Paris-based conglomerate said that both the French government and Tiffany had requested that the closing of the deal be postponed by a few months.
 The French government, it said, wanted to assess the impact of the possible U.S. tariffs on French goods.

-As a result, LVMH said, the $14.5 billion deal that was scheduled to close Nov.
-24 will be canceled.
+As a result, LVMH said, the $14.5 billion deal — which would have been biggest ever in the luxury market and was scheduled to close Nov.
+24 — will be canceled.

 Tiffany replied that it’s suing to enforce the merger agreement, which was signed in November 2019.
 The New York company said LVMH’s argument has no basis in French law.
 Tiffany also said that LVMH hasn’t even attempted to seek the required antitrust approval from three jurisdictions.

+“We believe that LVMH will seek to use any available means in an attempt to avoid closing the transaction on the agreed terms," said Roger Farah, chairman of Tiffany, in a statement.

-Shares in Tiffany slid 9% in premarket trading in New York.
+Shares in Tiffany slid 6% in afternoon trading in New York.
 Those in LVMH, which owns 75 brands including Christian Dior, Fendi, Givenchy and Tag Heuer, were stable.

 The deal's value came under strain during the coronavirus pandemic, which caused retail sales to plunge around the world.
 Tiffany's share price has been trading around $125 a share for weeks - below the $135 per share price that LVMH had agreed to pay last fall, before the pandemic.